OWASP/www-chapter-kampala/index.md

 Stay tuned for upcoming events, educational resources, and opportunities to connect with like-minded individuals.
 Your participation is the key to our collective success.
 Let’s secure Uganda’s digital future, one step at a time.

-## What’s going to happen?
-To be announced via our OWASP Kampala Chapter Meetup Group (https://www.meetup.com/owasp-kampala-chapter).
-We shall usually have a key note and 1-3 talks that related to information and application security.

 ## Further Notes
 Anyone with an interest in our topics is welcome.
 All meetings are free and open.
 You do not have to be an OWASP member to attend.
 Referrals to this website or to individual meetings to colleagues or acquaintances are welcome.